raquo/Airstream/README.md

 The `split` operator does not tolerate items with non-unique keys – this is simply invalid input for it, and it will crash and burn if provided such bad data.

-Therefore, Airstream offers duplicate key warnings by default. **Your code will still break** if the `split` operator encounters duplicate keys, but Airstream will first print a warning in the browser console listing the duplicate keys at fault.
+Therefore, Airstream offers duplicate key warnings by default. **Your code will still break** if the `split` operator encounters duplicate keys, but Airstream will first report the error as [unhandled](#unhandled-errors-do-not-terminate-the-program) to Airstream, which by default prints it as an error in the browser console, listing the duplicate keys at fault.

 Thus, these new warnings do not affect the execution of your code, and can be safely turned on for debugging or turned off for performance.
 You can adjust this setting both for your entire application, and for individual usages of `split`: